Adolph Salomonsohn

-Adolph Salomonsohn (19 March 1831 – 4 January 1919) was a German lawyer and banker.
-He was a proprietor of the Disconto-Gesellschaft and influenced the establishment of the stock market in Germany.
+Adolph Salomonsohn (19 March 1831 – 4 January 1919) was a German lawyer, banker and businessperson.
+The proprietor of Disconto-Gesellschaft during 1869–1888, Salomonsohn influenced the establishment of the stock market in Germany.

-Biography
+Early life and education

-Salomonsohn was born in Inowrazlaw, Prussian Province of Posen (now Inowrocław, Poland) to Gedalia Salomonsen (1799–1837), a merchant born in Copenhagen, and Ernestine (née Levy, 1801–67), a native of Inowrazlaw.
-His grandfather, Salomon Abraham Gedalia (1776–1844), was a rabbi in Copenhagen.
+Adolph Salomonsohn was born on 19 March 1831 in Inowrazlaw, Prussia (present-day Inowrocław, Poland) to Gedalia Salomonsen (1799–1837), a Danish-born merchant, and Ernestine Salomonsohn (1801–1867).
+Through his father Salomonsohn was the grandson of Rabbi Salomon Abraham Gedalia (1776–1844) and the great-grandson of Rabbi Abraham Gedalia, the Chief Rabbi of Denmark.
+Salomonsohn was one of 8 siblings.

-Salomonson attended school in Bromberg (Bydgoszcz).
-After studying law he worked at the local court in Berlin.
+Salomonson attended a Gymnasium in Bromberg (present day, Bydgoszcz) before studying law.

+Career

+Salomonsohn first worked as an assessor in the guardianship department of the Berlin City Court.
 He rejected David Hansemann's offer to work for the Disconto-Gesellschaft in Berlin and instead started to practice as a lawyer and notary in Ratibor (Racibórz).
 After being publicly insulted by the Prussian minister of justice, Leopold zur Lippe-Biesterfeld-Weißenfeld, Salomonsohn closed his law office to return to Berlin and started to work for the Disconto-Gesellschaft in 1863.
-He was given procuration in 1866 and became proprietor in 1869.
+He was given procuration in 1866 and became a proprietor in 1869.

-In 1868 he married Sara Rinkel (1851–1929) from Landeshut, Silesia (Kamienna Góra); they had three daughters and one son, Georg (1869–1957), who also became a banker.
-His nephew was German banker Arthur Salomonsohn.

-Next to Adolph von Hansemann Salomonsohn was influential in the nascent stock market activities in German banking.
+Next to Adolph von Hansemann, Salomonsohn was influential in the nascent stock market activities in German banking.
 He was especially active in the funding of the Gotthard railway and remained a member of the administrative board of the Gotthard railway society until 1909.
 Salomonsohn was also a member of the administrative board of the Norddeutsche Bank, the "Union AG für Bergbau" (Dortmund), the potash works Aschersleben and the "Gelsenkirchener Bergwerks-AG", whose director Emil Kirdorf was a close friend.

-Salomonsohn retired from the active management of the Disconto-Gesellschaft in 1888 but remained a member of the supervisory board until his death on 4 January 1919 in Berlin.
+Salomonsohn retired from the active management of the Disconto-Gesellschaft in 1888 but remained a member of the supervisory board until his death.

+Personal life

+In 1868, Salomonsohn married Sara Rinkel (1851–1929) with whom he had four children including the banker Georg Solmssen (1869–1957).
+Through his daughter Charlotte Weigert (née Salomonsohn), Salomonsohn was the grandfather of Maria Weigert Brendel, a classical archaeologist and art historian, and was the great-grandfather of Cornelia Foss, an artist and teacher.
+Salomonsohn was the uncle of the banker Arthur Salomonsohn, and great-great-uncle of the American writer Arthur R.G.
+Solmssen.

+On 4 January 1919 Salomonsohn died in Berlin, German Empire (present-day Germany) aged 87.